artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 Hesiod was one of the most famous Greek poets.
 He is not as good a writer as Homer, but the ancients often grouped him with Homer.

-He wrote two short epic poems,  *The Theogony* and *Works and Days*.
+He wrote two short epic poems, *The Theogony* and *Works and Days*, which have survived.

 ## The Muses